-Here's a printable Christmas storage inventory form you can use to help you keep track of where you store your decorations (plus below the printable are tips for how to use the form most effectively in your home).
+Here's a printable Christmas storage inventory form you can use to help you keep track of where you store your decorations, plus tips for how to use the form most effectively in your home.

 You can scroll down to get the printable form, but first, here's information on how to use it.

 Your Christmas and other holiday decorations only come out of storage for a small portion of each year, so it's very easy to forget what you've got, and which box it's stored in.

 One of the easiest ways to keep track of what's in your Christmas storage containers eleven months after you put the stuff in there, and your brain can't quite remember anymore, is to reference your inventory list.

 At the end of this Christmas season, as you pack away your decorations, including ornaments, lights, and everything else you use to make your home festive, label the containers you place everything into, with numbers or letters.
 I suggest labels such as "Christmas 1" and "Christmas 2" for example.